Here’s another diamond in the rough from Bruce’s home studio recording sessions in early 1983: a short, tight lament called “Seven Tears.”

 My baby’s gone, she’s gone, gone, gone

-And I’ll cry forever, ever on
+And I’ll cry forever ever on

 By showing his sorrow on the outside, he prompts the people he encounters to ask him what’s behind it.
 And that’s precisely by design: our narrator’s punishment is his penitence.
-Unable to forgive himself or move on, he ensure that he’s forced to relive his love and retell his loss every day.
+Unable to forgive himself or move on, he ensures that he’s forced to relive his love and retell his loss every day.

 Seven Tears